anuj-kumar-30/LLM-engieering/Week05(Rag)/knowledge-base/employees/Samuel Trenton.md

 - **August 2016 - May 2018:** Junior Data Analyst
   *Started at Insurellm as a Junior Data Analyst, focusing on data cleaning and preliminary analysis of customer data.
 Received training in various data visualization techniques, which aided in the transition to a Data Scientist role.*
+  *Started at Insurellm as a Junior Data Analyst, focusing on data cleaning and preliminary analysis of customer data.
+Received training in various data visualization techniques, which aided in the trasition to a Data Scientist role.*

 ## Annual Performance History
 - **2023:** Rating: 4.5/5